-It has been pointed out that in order to have efficient SRS amplification, it is useful to start with a seed that has initial amplitude and duration close to the optimal condition of non-linear amplification~\cite{Trines-etal_SciRep2020}, namely $a_1 \tau_1 \omega_0 (n_{\ee}/\nc[,0] )^{1/4} \approx 6.8$, where $a_1$ and $\tau_1$ are respectively the amplitude and duration of the seed pulse once the non-linear regime has set in, with $a_1$ comparable to $a_0$.
-Typical seed pulses in the XUV range will be only a few cycles, and will interact in relatively high densities plasmas, of the order of $0.1{-}0.2\,\nc[,0]$.
-In order to fulfill the condition above, we would need a very large initial seed amplitude $a_1=0.5$, that is beyond the parameter range of interest for this paper.
-Nonetheless, for sufficiently large pump intensity ($a_0\gtrsim0.2$) we do enter in a nonlinear regime of amplification as will be discussed below.
+It has been pointed out that in order to have efficient SRS amplification, it is useful to start with a seed that has initial amplitude and duration close to the optimal condition of nonlinear amplification~\cite{Trines-etal_SciRep2020}, namely, $a_1 \tau_1 \omega_0 (n_{\ee}/\nc[,0] )^{1/4} \approx 6.8$, where $a_1$ and $\tau_1$ are the amplitude and duration, respectively, of the seed pulse once the nonlinear regime has set in, with $a_1$ being comparable to $a_0$.
+Typical seed pulses in the XUV range will be only a few cycles and will interact in relatively high density plasmas, of the order of $0.1\nc[,0]{-}0.2\nc[,0]$.
+In order to fulfill the condition above, we would need a very large initial seed amplitude $a_1=0.5$, which is beyond the parameter range of interest for this paper.
+Nonetheless, for sufficiently large pump intensity ($a_0\gtrsim0.2$) we do enter into a nonlinear regime of amplification as will be discussed below.